How to Get Over Lying in a Relationship

 You need to make up for the hurt that was produced out of dishonesty.
 Yes, there is room for grace, but that comes later.
 Humans are not God.
 He gives grace anytime he pleases, but he still needed to send Jesus.

-Your willingness to lay down pride, needs, wants, and your desire to be right is important.
-Whatever helps you understand what this means, figure it out do it.
+Your willingness to lay down your pride, needs, wants, and desire to be right is important.
+Whatever helps you understand what this means, figure it out.
+Then do it.
 Here is a list of words that may help you understand the goal:

 How are you going to use this phase to show your spouse that they are important enough for you to drop everything you need and help them heal their pain?

-It’s about remembering how important they are to you.
+Repentance is making up for what you did.
+It’s about remembering how much you value your spouse.
 When you take time to remember how much you love them and want them in your life, you will see that nothing else matters except apologizing and making amends.

 It’s time!
 Make it happen!
 Lay down your needs, your sword, and your shield.
-This is not a fight, this is surrender in order to make peace, rebuild, and connect again.
+This is not a fight, this is surrender to make peace, rebuild, and connect again.

 How to get over someone lying to you

-When someone lies to you you experience trauma.
+When someone lies to you, you experience trauma.
 You start to question what is real.
 A sense of distrust develops.
 You even struggle with having thoughts that you can’t make go away.
 You may wonder why they would lie.
-All of this is a normal reaction to finding out something is not what you thought it was.
+All of this is normal.

 There is a process you have to go through now to get over the dishonesty that you have just experienced.
 Remember, it does take time to rebuild trust.